What Tire Brand Do You Like

 Getting Your Best Buy:

-You want to get the most mileage out of your dollars being spent on your new tires.
+You want to get the most mileage out of the dollars being spent on your new tires.

 Fitting Your Needs:

 You can usually look for ‘high-end tires’ ‘mid-range tires’ and even ‘lower-end brands’.
-You will find a tire brand that fits your needs, whether You are going to keep driving your vehicle for a longer time as compared to a shorter time period, say because You may want to sell or trade-in on another vehicle of choice.
+You will find a tire brand that fits your needs, whether you will keep driving your vehicle for a longer time compared to a shorter time period, say because You may want to sell or trade in on another vehicle of choice.

 Warranties:

 Mileage/kilometers distances will vary upon the quality of the tire chosen.
-Regardless of tire choice, Question the tire’s warranty [1] what is the mileage warranty on the tire [2] what is the tire puncture coverage and who pays if I am out of the area [3] how often do the tires get rotated to achieve all-around even tire wear to maintain the best longevity of my tires [4] Is this all included in the purchase of the tires at no extra charge.
-One last one and important, it’s kind of a stand-alone issue not spoke much of.
+Regardless of tire choice, Question the tire’s warranty [1] What is the mileage warranty on the tire [2] What is the tire puncture coverage, and who pays if I am out of the area [3] How often do the tires get rotated to achieve all-around even tire wear to maintain the best longevity of my tires [4] Is this all included in the purchase of the tires at no extra charge.
+One last one and important, it’s kind of a stand-alone issue that is not spoken much of.

 Remember This: